 Just as you’d rather not get up early in the morning and exercise, you’d rather not think.
 The default mode is to save energy.

-Therefore, rejecting any new idea that doesn’t match its pre-existing ideas enables the mind to avoid thinking and analyzing, a process requiring a considerable expenditure of mental energy.
+Therefore, rejecting any new idea that doesn’t match its pre-existing ideas enables the mind to avoid thinking and analyzing, a process that requires a considerable expenditure of mental energy.

 There’s nothing wrong in coming up with theories and explanations.
 The problem is being rigidly attached to them in a way that blinds us to other possibilities.